-Facilities Manager USSN 1982-72499 is published quarterly (Winter, Spring, Summer, Fall) by the Association of Physical Plant Administrators of Universative and Colleges, 1446-Dulas Servet, Alexandria, Virginia 22414-3992.
+Facilities Manager (ISSN 1882-7249) is published quarterly (Winter, Spring, Summer, Fall) by the Association of Physical Plant Administrators of Universities and Colleges, 1446 Duke Street, Alexandria, Virginia 22314-3492.
 Editorial contributions are welcome and should be sent to this address.

-Of APPA's annual membership dues, \$30 pays for the subscription to Facilities Manager and APPA Neuritative.
-Additional annual subscriptions for both periodicals cost \$40 (\$50 for son U.S. addresses).
-For information in rates and deadlines for display and classified advertising, telephone 705/684-1446.
+Of APPA's annual membership dues, 530 pays for the subscription to Facilities Manager and APPA Newsletter.
+Additional annual subscriptions for both periodicals cost \$40 (\$30 for not U.S. addresses).
+For information on rates and deadlines for display and classified advertising, telephone 703/684-1446.

-Copyright E 1991 by the Association of Physical Plant Administrators of Universities and Colleges.
-Contents may not be reprinted as reproduced to any form without written permission.
-The opinions expressed are those of the authors and do not recessarily reflect like-times of APPA Editorial mention of companies or products to for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.
+Copyright © 1991 by the Association of Physical Plant Administrators of Universities and Colleges.
+Contents may not be reprinted or reproduced in any form without written permission.
+The opinions espressed are those of the authors and do not necessarily reflect the views of APPA.
+Editorial mention of companies or products is for informational purposes only and should not be construed as an endoescener, actual or implied, by the Association.

-POSTMASTER: Send address changes to FACILITIES MANAGER, 1446 Duke Street, Alexandria, VA 22314-3492 1990-91 APPA Executive Committee President William D Middletim
+POSTMASTER: Send address changes to FACILITIES MANAGER, 1446 Duke Street, Alexandria, VA 22314-3492.
+1990-91 APPA Executive Committee

-University of Virginia

-President-Elect, Joe J. Estill

-Texas A&M University

-Immediate Past President, Jack Hug

-University of Caffornia/San Diego

-Secretary, Huward A. Wells Jr
+President, William D. Middleton University of Virginia President-Elect, Joe J. Estill Texas A&M University Immediate Past President, Jack Hug University of California/Sen Diego Secretary, Howard A. Wells Jr.

 Oregon State University

-Treasurer, William E. McDonald.
-North Camilina Central University Board Representative, Peter P. Dulour University of Maine/Orono
+Treasurer, William E. McDonald

+North Carolina Central University

-Executive Vice President (ex-officia) Walter A. Schaw, CAE Editor: Steve Clareer
+Board Representative, Peter P. Dufour University of Maine/Orono Executive Vice President (ex-officio) Walter A. Schaw, CAE Editor: Steve Glazner

-Assistant Editor Stephanie Gretchen
+Assistant Editor: Stephanie Gretchen

-Advertising: Diana L. Tringali
+Advertising: Dana L. Tringali

-Subscriptions Toya Banks
+Subscriptions: Toya Banks

-Design/Art Direction: Sans Sout Graphics
+Design/Art Direction: Sans Scrif Graphics

-Typography Applied Graphics Technology
+Typography: Applied Graphics Technology

-Printing: Hundley Lithograph: Inc.
+Printing: Hundley Lithograph, Inc.